Seriously, do vampires exist? Are vampires real?

 When asked to describe a vampire, most people think of a tall, pale creature, with fangs and a cloak.
 But were the creatures of folklore inspired by real traits seen in the animal kingdom?
-From avoiding sunlight to using a cloak, here are five classic vampire characteristics that exist in the natural world.

-1. Drinking blood
+1. Vampire trait: drinking blood

 The primary characteristic of a vampire is feeding on blood.
 Although many ectoparasites such as mosquitoes and leeches also drink blood, the vampire bat is the only species of mammal that is truly haematophagic (feeds exclusively on blood).